 Yes.
 All edX courses can be audited for free.
-If you audit a verified certificate course and pass, you will not receive a Verified Certificate of Achievement, but you can participate in any or all activities and exams.
+If you audit a verified certificate course and pass, you will not receive a verified certificate, but you can participate in any or all activities and exams.
 Want proof of participation?
 Simply print your progress chart (located inside each course you take).

 Register for the course on our website.
 For most courses (all courses except verified certificate courses) you do not need to specify an audit track.
 You will have access to videos, lectures, readings, etc., and can participate as much, or as little, as you like.
 There is no penalty for registering for an edX course and not completing the assignments or exams.

-A Verified Certificate of Achievement shows that you have successfully completed your edX course and verifies your identity through your photo and ID.
+A verified certificate of achievement shows that you have successfully completed your edX course and verifies your identity through your photo and ID.
 Verified certificates are available for a fee that varies by course.
 Check your individual course details for more information.
-Currently, only a small number of courses offer verified certificates.
 View a sample verified certificate.

-Some schools offer an XSeries Certificate of Achievement when you complete and pass a series of courses in a specific subject.
-The requirements vary for each institution, but generally you must take and pass a series of courses as outlined by the school and receive a certificate of achievement in those courses.
+Some schools offer an XSeries certificate of achievement when you complete and pass a series of courses in a specific subject.
+The requirements vary for each institution, but generally you must take and pass a series of courses as outlined by the school and receive a verified certificate in those courses.

 Check our XSeries page to see current and planned offerings.